ga-wdi-pvd/express-mongoose/readme.md

 Now in `index.js`...
   1. Create a `.post` route in `index.js` that corresponds to our new form.
   2. In it, use a Mongoose method to find and update the candidate in question.
-(Hint: Refer to the Mongoose [lesson plan](https://github.com/ga-wdi-lessons/mongoose-intro#update-5-min) or [documentation](http://mongoosejs.com/docs/api.html#query_Query-findOneAndUpdate) for help)
+(Hint: Refer to the Mongoose [lesson plan](https://github.com/ga-wdi-lessons/mongoose-intro#update-5-min) or [documentation](http://mongoosejs.com/docs/api.html#query_Query-findOneAndUpdate)).
   3. `.then`, redirect the user to the updated candidate's show page.

 ![Update](/img/update-2.png)